Skedulo/OptimizationExtensionExamples/README.md

 These examples are intended to be deployed with the Skedulo CLI.

-In order to deploy them, you will need to log in to a tentant, this can be done with the following command
+In order to deploy them, you will need to log into a tenant, this can be done with the following command

 `sked tenant login web` or `sked tenant login token` if you wish to use an access token.